 Update Bluetooth drivers in Windows 11

-If the Bluetooth is on by still can not pair, then follow these steps:
+If the Bluetooth is on but still can not pair, then follow these steps:

 First, turn off your Bluetooth device, wait a few seconds, then turn it back on.
-You should also ensure that the Bluetooth device you wish to pair is in range of your Windows PC.
+You should also ensure that the Bluetooth device you wish to pair is within your Windows PC range.

-If you can turn on Bluetooth and the pairing device is in range but still having problems, try to uninstall the Bluetooth adapter and trigger an automatic reinstall.
+If you can turn on Bluetooth and the pairing device is in range but still has problems, try to uninstall the Bluetooth adapter and trigger an automatic reinstall.

-2. In Device Manager, select Bluetooth.
-Next, press and hold (or right-click) the Bluetooth adapter name, and select Uninstall device.
+- In Device Manager, select Bluetooth.
+Next, press and hold (or right-click) the Bluetooth adapter name, and choose Uninstall device.

 Run the Bluetooth Troubleshooter